NIHON KOHDEN SVM-7000 series patient monitors made in China and Malaysia

 This is because actual CO2 value will be more.

-Measurements are invalid when CO2 is present during inspiration, but CO2 is not measured during this period; can you have confidence in the measurements?
+Measurements are invalid when CO2 is present during inspiration, but CO2 is not measured during this period

 It should be clear each semi-quantitative CO2 measurement is only an estimation since its accuracy is rendered uncertain by the inability to confirm if CO2 is present during the inspiration phase.

-The users are also not alerted on screen there is no CO2 measurement being made during the inspiration phase, and unknowingly made to take an unnecessary risk.
+Since the users are also not alerted on screen there is no CO2 measurement being made during the inspiration phase, they are unknowingly made to take on unnecessary risk.

 Semi-quantitative methodology means cost-effective estimations and the design cannot be used in a general way, only on a selective basis with known risks